 While you cannot add the enhancement option after you enroll in the policy, you can decide to drop the enhancement option afterwards.
 This needs to be done in a specific time period, usually in the month before a policy anniversary.

-The enhancement option relies heavily on the cash value of your whole life insurance policy.
+The enhancement option relies heavily on the cash value of the whole life insurance policy.
 This is where you earn dividends, and if you do not earn enough dividends to pay for the one-year term policies then the insurance company covers the difference.

 To limit the amount that they pay out of pocket, insurance companies restrict your ability to tap into the cash value.
 Once you reach the crossover point they are no longer liable for covering the difference, so you can use the cash value as needed.